Home » Recipes » How to make a Matcha Latte with Adaptogen Powders

 By now I'm sure you know, I'm pretty much obsessed with matcha!

-I start almost every single day with a steaming matcha latte, I use it in my energy balls, I stir it into oatmeal and I sometimes add it to my favorite pineapple green smoothie for an added energy boost.
+I start almost every single day with a steaming matcha latte, I use it in my energy balls, I stir it into oatmeal and I sometimes add it to my favorite pineapple green smoothie.

 I often share photos on social or in my What I Eat in a Day videos, but there isn't always an “exact” recipe to follow.
 So today I thought I'd give you a step-by-step look at how I make my everyday matcha latte.